janno-p/XRoadLib/docs/articles/tutorials/aspnetcore.md

 Interpretation of the service contract in X-Road context is determined by X-Road protocol version.
 Out of box XRoadLib provides default implementations for X-Road protocol versions 2.0, 3.1 and 4.0.
-To use certain X-Road protocol version you have to initialize `XRoadLib.XRoadProtocol` type instance with corresponding `SchemaExporter` implementation.
+To use certain X-Road protocol version you have to initialize `XRoadLib.ServiceManager` type instance with corresponding `SchemaExporter` implementation.
 XRoadLib provides following schema exporters which correspond to certain X-Road protocol version:

 * `XRoadLib.Schema.SchemaExporterXRoad20` -> X-Road protocol version 2.0 (legacy RPC/Encoded)
 * `XRoadLib.Schema.SchemaExporterXRoad31` -> X-Road protocol version 3.1 (legacy Document/Literal)